 Where To Stay In Rome:

 We love staying near Vatican City while in Rome.
 This way, you can walk to Vatican Square at night when it is all lit up and it is a peaceful getaway from the hustle and bustle of the city.
+We highly recommend taking a look at our detailed guide on Exactly Where To Stay In Rome!
 There are also lots of shops around!
 If you want to stay at an Airbnb, there are plenty of Airbnb options in Rome from budget to affordable depending on your funds for your Italy itinerary.

 How Long To Spend In Rome During Your Italy Itinerary